Pro Safe Sport + objectives

 Which objectives does PSS+ pursue?

-The Pro Safe Sport + project aims at increasing the commitment of both governmental and non-governmental organisations towards sexual violence against children in sport through awareness raising tools and capacity building resources.
+The Pro Safe Sport + project aimed at increasing the commitment of both governmental and non-governmental organisations towards sexual violence against children in sport through awareness raising tools and capacity building resources.

 Reference documents of PSS+ project